What is just-in-time?

 This form of procurement logistics is made possible by well-organized transport planning, which is characterized by optimal delivery size and calculation of the correct cycle lengths and thus significantly minimizes transport and inventory costs.
 For this, electronic data interchange (EDI) and information flow between buyer and supplier are indispensable.
 The automotive industry practices this type of logistics to perfection.

 If a company decides to work according to the just-in-time principle, the entire material flow should be coordinated with the production processes.
 Throughput times are minimized, warehousing and inventories are reduced and thus storage costs are significantly reduced.
 In detail, the following advantages can be named:

 - Work processes are verifiable and bottlenecks are visible.

 - Material in stock is small; cost is low.

 - Quantities sufficiently available in production.

 - A continuous improvement process increases productivity.

-- Competitive advantage through resource optimisation and waste reduction.
+- Competitive advantage through resource optimization and waste reduction.

-Thedisadvantage of just-in-time procurement is certainly the increased communication effort between buyer and supplier and the current production status must be constantly exchanged.
-Other points are:
+Disadvantage of the procurement Just in time is certainly the increased communication expenditure between customer and supplier and the current production status must be constantly exchanged.
+Further points are:

 - Shortened lead times can have a negative impact on quality.